-Royal Bank of Scotland CEO McEwan resigns after more than five years
+Royal Bank of Scotland CEO McEwan to step down after more than five years

 “After over five and a half very rewarding years, and with the bank in a much stronger financial position it is time for me to step down as CEO,” McEwan said in a statement.

+There had been speculation about McEwan’s future since finance chief and fellow New Zealander Ewen Stevenson announced he was leaving last May.

-Some analysts suggested his departure was well timed, just months before Brexit and with dark clouds looming over the UK housing market.
+Some analysts suggested the CEO’s departure might not be ideal timing for the bank, just months before Brexit and with dark clouds looming over the UK housing market.

+“We are disappointed by this news.
+RBS’s key financial target is delivery of 12 percent-plus “all-in” return on tangible equity next year, that is by any stretch demanding,” analysts at KBW said in a note.

+“Ross was adamant that the target would be delivered.
+Without his drive, the question must be far more open.”

 While broadly liked and respected among RBS’s institutional investors, McEwan’s tenure has not been without drama.